Things an Account Manager Should Know

 How are reserves or carry forwards handled?

-The Budget Office routinely carries forward the non-personnel budgets for Primary Fund Group program accounts.
+The Office of Budgeting, Financial Planning & Analysis routinely carries forward the non-personnel budgets for Primary Fund Group program accounts.

 The budgets for non-Primary Fund Group accounts typically are not carried forward.
 Instead, unexpended reserves collapse to available reserves.

 What are the transferability rules for my account?